 Founded in 705 CE in Japan’s Yamanashi Prefecture, Nishiyama Onsen Keiunkan has been run by the same family for 52 generations.
 The hot spring inn, which is located at the foot of the South Japanese Alps, has served everyone from ancient samurai to modern vacationers for more than a millennium.
 Known for its luxurious rooms and warm mountain streams, the hotel holds the Guinness World Record for world’s oldest hotel.

-Originally founded as a food stall in 1738, Antica Pizzeria Port’Alba opened its Naples, Italy restaurant in 1830.
+Originally founded as a food stall in 1738, Antica Pizzeria Port’Alba opened its Naples, Italy, restaurant in 1830.
 Widely credited as the oldest pizzeria in the world, the historic restaurant used lava rocks from Mount Vesuvius to line its ovens.
 Though Antica Pizzeria Port’Alba by no means invented the pizza, its founders helped transform the cheap street food into a fine dining experience.

-Established by Dominican monks in 1221, Santa Maria Novella Pharmacy has been providing the city of Florence, Italy with homemade medicines, soaps, and colognes for almost 800 years.
-Still situated in its original building, the pharmacy features vast painted ceilings, a museum, and of course, plenty of products to sample and purchase.
-Its most famous product, according to Atlas Obscura, is a smelling salt called Aceto dei Sette Ladri (Seven Thieves Vinegar), which was, according to legend, used by grave robbers to protect themselves from infection during the plague.
+Santa Maria Novella Pharmacy was established by Dominican monks in 1221, which means it has been providing the city of Florence, Italy, with homemade medicines, soaps, and colognes for more than 800 years—and it’s still situated in its original building The pharmacy features vast painted ceilings, a museum, and of course, plenty of products to sample and purchase.
+One of its most famous products, according to Atlas Obscura, is a smelling salt called Aceto dei Sette Ladri (Seven Thieves Vinegar), which was, according to legend, used by grave robbers to protect themselves from infection during the plague.

-There are two stores that claim the title of oldest pharmacy in the United States: Carl’s Drug in Greencastle, Pennsylvania, and C.O.
+There are two stores that claim the title of oldest pharmacy still operating in the United States: Carl’s Drug in Greencastle, Pennsylvania, and C.O.
 Bigelow in New York City.
-Carl’s Drug claims to have opened its doors in 1825, and, despite a few ownership and location changes on the way, it still sells to the people of Greencastle.
+Carl’s Drug claims to have opened its doors in 1825, and, despite a few ownership and location changes along the way, it still sells to the people of Greencastle.
 The other contender, C.O.
-Bigelow, sold medicines and salves from its storefront in New York City’s Greenwich village since 1838.
+Bigelow, has sold medicines and salves from its storefront in New York City’s Greenwich village since 1838.
 Though it’s not nearly as old as Santa Maria Novella, its nearly 200 years in the heart of the bustling Big Apple mean that plenty of important people have passed through its doors: Over the years, the shop has served the likes of Thomas Edison (who allegedly nursed an injured finger there), Samuel Clemens (a.k.a.
 Mark Twain), filmmaker John Waters, and the glam rocking New York Dolls.

-The appropriately named Oldest Sweet Shop (originally called “The Old Sweet Shop”) was founded in 1827 in the town of Pateley Bridge in England.
-Today, it’s owned by former bank manager Keith Tordoff, who’s been running the business for a mere two decades.
-“To me, sweets are all about the memories.
-You remember sweets from your childhood just like you remember a song.
-You remember the sweets your grandparents gave you, or giving a packet of Lovehearts to a girl you liked,” Tordoff told The Telegraph in an interview.
-“We had a 97-year-old woman come in to the shop and say the last time she was here she was 5 years old.
+The store that is now appropriately known as the Oldest Sweet Shop was originally called “The Old Sweet Shop.”
+It was founded in 1827 in the town of Pateley Bridge in England.
+“To me, sweets are all about the memories,” former bank manager Keith Tordoff, who ran the business for a mere two decades, told The Telegraph in a 2013 interview.
+“You remember sweets from your childhood just like you remember a song.
+You remember the sweets your grandparents gave you, or giving a packet of Lovehearts to a girl you liked.
+We had a 97-year-old woman come in to the shop and say the last time she was here she was 5 years old.
 She said apart from the position of the counter, it hasn’t changed.”